KLJUČ

 Okay, Ključ, you get Grmeč.
 This 1,605m high mountain in north-western Bosnia stretches from Bihać to Ključ, but this isn’t your ordinary expanse of greenery and gradients.
 Grmeč is the home of korida, or bull scraps (as in bulls going at it, mono y mono, one on one, only in America), and while your mileage on such events may vary, there is an undoubted cultural element to the occasion.
 The annual event is about more than the bulls, with entire communities coming together to celebrate, which means ‘eat a lot and drink even more’.
 Grmeč is on the Via Dinarica trail, meaning there are plenty of options for hikers.
 There is also a Yugoslav-era monument in the mountain, the theatrically-named Monument to the Revolution at Grmeč, commemorating a secret hospital used in the war to treat injured Partisan soldiers.

-This one involves a little bit of walking, but good things come to those willing to stroll alongside a gorgeous river in search of its source.
+This one involves a little bit of walking, but good things come to those who are willing to stroll alongside a gorgeous river in search of its source.
 The spring of the river Sanica is found in the village of the same name, and it is a living homage to the power of nature.
-Water rushes out from the rocks below Grmeč mountain with incredible force, joining the river on its way through the greenery that envelops the area.
+Water rushes out from the rocks below Grmeč mountain with incredible force, joining the river as it flows through the greenery that envelops the area.
 This is the perfect place to leave your troubles behind, as the serene ambience of nature fills the gaps left by chaos and noise.
+The spring is located about 20 minutes northwest of Ključ, following the R410 until just before you arrive at Sanica.
+Leave the car by the gate and follow the path.
+Watch your step!
+Sanica

 Lanište Memorial